Seiichi Morimura

-The Devil's Gluttony was serialized in the Akahata (Japanese Communist Party's newspaper) in 1980, and subsequently published by Kobunsha (光文社), in two volumes in 1981 and 1982.
+The Devil's Gluttony was serialized in the Shimbun Akahata (Japanese Communist Party's newspaper) in 1980, and subsequently published by Kobunsha (光文社), in two volumes in 1981 and 1982.
 In the ensuing controversy, half of a photograph was discovered to be a fabrication, and Kobunsha subsequently withdrew the book.
 A second edition was then published by Kadokawa Shoten in 1983 with the controversial photograph removed.

-He won the Edogawa Rampo Prize in 1969 for Death in the High-Rise (高層の死角).
+Morimura won the Edogawa Rampo Prize in 1969 for Death in the High-Rise (高層の死角).

 His short story "Devil of a Boy" appears translated into English in Ellery Queen's Japanese Golden Dozen: The Detective Story World in Japan anthology, which was edited by Ellery Queen.

+Seiichi Morimura died of pneumonia on July 24, 2023, at the age of 90.